-- The energy captured from sunlight and held in carbohydrates is the predominant source of energy used for living. - Carbohydrates are molecules of Carbon, Hydrogen and Oxygen from which, along with other elements, organic materials are built.
+- The energy captured from sunlight and held in carbohydrates is the predominant source of energy used for living. - Carbohydrates are also the initial molecules of Carbon, Hydrogen and Oxygen from which, along with other elements, all organic materials are built.